albanobattistella/dictationbridge-docs/dictationBridge.md

 The DictationBridge project would like to thank the following individuals and organizations for sponsoring this project:

-* San Francisco Lighthouse for the Blind and Visually Impaired
+* Lighthouse for the Blind and Visually Impaired of San Francisco
 * Abdulaziz Alshmasi
 * Patrick Kelly